Rajcommit/demo/README.md

 wrote a line about reading in the reo on-line
 ##Getting_started
 To get started wiht this project, just 'clone' this repo

+make sure to take care of accidental commits